 Essential Guide for Real Estate CRM Software

-The idea of a “CRM” isn’t obvious for many business owners (including real estate agents).
-It’s a bit strange because the idea of “customers” is extremely obvious.
-Still the need for specialized software to manage these customer relationships isn’t nearly as clear.
-In this article we’ll explain the importance of CRM software for real estate agents and teams and break down some of the top products in the market…as well as factors for deciding between them.
+In this article we’ll explain the importance of CRM software (Customer Relationship Management) for real estate agents and teams breaking down some of the top products in the market…as well as factors for deciding between them.

 Why Does A Realtor Need A CRM?

 It’s pretty simple.
-Successful agents are twice as likely to use a CRM.
+Successful agents are twice as likely to use a CRM (insert standard causality vs causation disclaimer 😆).

 In a comparison between agents that just started using a CRM vs agents that didn’t, the ones that opted for the CRM showed a measurable increase in transactions.